|Piecing together George E. B. Carls service history with the United States Marine Corps has been a little problematic. The

 Sousa.
 While it is possible that Carls was a member of the Marine Band it is also possible that the reporter writing the obituary

-so many years after the fact simply confused Carls membership in the Marine Corps, his rank of sergeant and his 1909
+so many years after the fact simply confused Carls' membership in his regimental band with that of The President's Own.

-a Christmas gift to an un-named friend in 1906.
-He wears a good example of the tropical service uniform worn by the
+Cuba as a Christmas gift to an un-named friend in 1906.
+He wears a good example of the tropical service uniform worn by

-Marine Corps in the period between the Spanish-America War and World War One.
-There was a fair amount of variation
+the Marine Corps in the period between the Spanish-America War and World War One.
+There was a fair amount of

-the these uniforms - his tunic and pants are of differing fabrics - and in the case of Cuba stations many were manufactured
+variation the these uniforms - his tunic and pants are of differing fabrics - and in the case of Cuba stations many were

-by local civilian Cuban tailors.
-I have a Cuban made tropical service uniform dating from World War One consisting of two
+manufactured by local civilian Cuban tailors.
+I have a Cuban made tropical service uniform dating from World War One

-tunics and one set of Jodhpur style trousers and all three items while of a Khaki shade of cotton twill are of differing colors
+consisting of two tunics and one set of Jodhpur style trousers and all three items while of a Khaki shade of cotton twill are

 7 3/4 Inches by 5 3/4 Inches